nonkiru/nonkiru.art/src/index.md

 ---
 <div style="height: 5rem; -webkit-mask-image: linear-gradient(180deg, #000 60%, transparent);">

-<small>19 January 2024</small>
+<small>11 Feburary 2024</small>

-Hello friends!!
+Over my years on the indie web, a common criticism I've seen is about websites that only exist for the "aesthetic": basically sites that have little content other than looking pretty.
+I've seen so much disdain for these sorts of sites, and I find it really quite silly.

-As the title suggests, I recently swapped from Windows 10 to Linux Mint.
-It's been something that I've been meaning to do for a about a week now.
+My question to this critique is: Why are simple sites like these a problem?
+Personally, I don't see an issue with them at all!

 </div>
-<a href="/blog/installing_linux/">Read more of this post!</a>
+<a href="/blog/a_simple_site/">Read more of this post!</a>
 </div>

 </div>